KonstantinDao/Intersection/README.md

 - [ ] refactor functions to align with conventions
 - [x] refactor routes for better readability
 - [ ] implement getAllRoomsByUserId(id)
+- [ ] room_nr should be unique and generated from backend